 The extensions of certificates issued by eCA are in compliance with the official versions of the ITU-T X.509, Baseline Requirements and RFC 5280.

 There are four kinds of certificates issued by eCA, namely the self-signed certificate, self-issued certificate, subordinate CA certificate and cross-certificate.
 The necessary extensions and their criticality are described below.
-Other optional extensions may be used as applicable, and the methods shall comply with the aforesaid regulations.

 (1) Self-signed Certificate